hummingbot/hummingbot/documentation/docs/connectors/kucoin.md

+---
+title: KuCoin
-## About KuCoin
+description: About KuCoin Connector
+---

+import Callout from "../../src/components/Callout";

 KuCoin is a centralized exchange based in Hong Kong that opened for cryptocurrency trading in September 2017.
 Nicknamed the "People's Exchange"​, Kucoin is claimed to be easy to use for novice investors while being in-depth enough for crypto enthusiasts.

-KuCoin claims to have one of the world’s most impressive trading pair selections, a wide range of alt coins with more than 300 trading pairs, and is regularly adding new pairs.
-The exchange also has its own cryptocurrency, [KuCoin Shares (KCS)](https://coinmarketcap.com/currencies/kucoin-shares/).
+KuCoin claims to have one of the world’s most impressive trading pair selections, a wide range of altcoins with more than 300 trading pairs and regularly adding new pairs.
+The exchange also has its cryptocurrency, [KuCoin Tokens (KCS)](https://coinmarketcap.com/currencies/kucoin-token/).

 ## Using the Connector

-Because [KuCoin](https://www.kucoin.com/) is a centralized exchange, you will need to generate and provide your API keys in order to trade using Hummingbot.
+Because [KuCoin](https://www.kucoin.com/) is a centralized exchange, you will need to generate and provide your API keys to trade using Hummingbot.

 ```
 Enter your KuCoin API key >>>